 4- The Flatterer

-Either way, don’t treat them better than the others, don’t give them better grades and don’t treat them any differently than you would any other student.
-Because playing favorites will cause resentment from others students, weaken their self-confidence and further alienate other problematic students.
+Either way, don’t treat them any differently than you would any other student.
+Playing favorites will cause resentment from other students, weaken their self-confidence and further alienate other problematic students.
 So, choose to see the best in every student in your class and try to build rapport with each and every one equally.

 5- The Compulsive Liar